jordzen/A-Walk-Through-Mordor/README.md

 ### **Honorable mentions:**

-A massive thankyou to David Bowers (https://github.com/dnlbowers) who has helped me alot through my course and this project and given me motivation when struggling.
+A massive thankyou to David Bowers (https://github.com/dnlbowers) who has helped me alot through my course and this project and had given me motivation when struggling.

 ## **Credits**